Michael Malchieli

-Michael Malchieli (מִיכָאֵל מַלְכִּיאֵלִי; born 7 October 1982) is an Israeli politician who currently is a member of the Knesset for the Sephardi ultra-Orthodox Shas party and served as the Minister of Religious Affairs in the thirty-seventh government from 2022 until 2025.
-Malchieli also served as the acting Minister of Interior between January and April of 2023.
+Michael Malchieli (מִיכָאֵל מַלְכִּיאֵלִי; born 7 October 1982) is an Israeli politician who currently serves as a member of the Knesset for the Sephardi ultra-Orthodox Shas party and was Minister of Religious Affairs in the thirty-seventh government from 2022 until 2025.
+Malchieli also served as the acting Minister of Interior between January and April 2023.

 Biography

 Malchieli was a pupil at the Hebron Yeshiva, and later gained a BA in education and Israel Heritage from Bayit VeGan College and studied for a master's in public policy at the Hebrew University of Jerusalem.
 He taught at Boys Town Jerusalem between 2005 and 2009, and was Rosh yeshiva at the Tiferet Zvi yeshiva from 2008 until 2013.

 Malchieli is married, with five children, and lives in the East Jerusalem settlement of Neve Yaakov, where he was chairman of the neighbourhood council from 2012 to 2013.